-As mentioned above, recapitulating the history of this actor's we can see mention of Elizabeth Taylor on several occasions, who was once his great love who he married and divorced on two different occasions.
+As mentioned above, recapitulating the history of this actor, we can see mention of Elizabeth Taylor on several occasions, who was his great love and whom he married and divorced on two different occasions.

-The two of them met when they starred in the film "Cleopatra".
-Elizabeth Taylor epitomized the last queen of ancient Egypt, while Richard Burton had the role of Marco Antonio, friend of Julius Caesar and lover of Queen Cleopatra.
+The two of them met when they starred in the movie"Cleopatra".
+Elizabeth Taylor epitomized the last queen of ancient Egypt, while Richard Burton had the role of Marco Antonio, the friend of Julius Caesar and Queen Cleopatra's lover.

-Being one of the greatest actors of the time, Richard Burton was invited by John Huston to star in the movie "The Night of the Iguana" in which he would play Lawrence Shannon, a retired and alcoholic pastor, who after being accused of sexually abusing a minor, emigrated to Mexico, where he works as a tour guide; in history it develops relationships with three women, Maxine Faulk (Ava Gardner) Charlotte Goodall (Sue Lyon) and Hannah Jelkes (Deborah Kerr).
+Being one of the greatest actors of the moment, John Huston invited Richard Burton to star in the movie "The Night of the Iguana" in which he would play Lawrence Shannon, a retired and alcoholic pastor, who after being accused of sexually abusing a minor, emigrated to Mexico, where he works as a tour guide; as the story develops, he ends up involved with three women, Maxine Faulk (Ava Gardner) Charlotte Goodall (Sue Lyon) and Hannah Jelkes (Deborah Kerr).

 Burton with the cast of The Night of the Iguana

-The film was shot at Mismaloya in Puerto Vallarta in 1963; by then it was a small fishing village, but it captivated Richard and Elizabeth, who stood by his side throughout the filming despite not being part of the cast of the movie.
-Along with them came a horde of paparazzi who remained expectant for any opportunity to grab a photo of the happy couple.
+The film was shot in Mismaloya south of Puerto Vallarta in 1963; by then it was a small fishing village, but it captivated Richard and Elizabeth, who stood by his side throughout the filming despite not being part of the movie's cast.
+Along with them, a horde of paparazzi arrived, who remained expectant for any opportunity to grab a photo of the happy couple.

 John Huston & Richard Burton 1963

-The actors stayed at a place called Casa Kimberley, which was bought years later by Burton and presented to Elizabeth for one of her birthdays.
-The couple live the best moments of their relationship in this house of Mexican charm.
+The actors stayed at a place called Casa Kimberley, which was bought years later by Burton and presented to Elizabeth as a birthday present.
+The couple lived the best moments of their relationship in this charming Mexican house.

-Elizabeth Taylor sold Casa Kimberley in 1990, together with all the belongings were there, including furniture, pictures and clothes, and for some time was a museum largely in the same conditions as left by the actress, since then it has been remodeled and is currently a luxurious boutique hotel.
+Elizabeth Taylor sold Casa Kimberley in 1990, together with all her belongings, including furniture, pictures, and clothes, and for a while was a museum largely left in the same conditions as when it was sold by the actress, since then it has been remodeled and is currently is a luxurious boutique hotel.

-Richard Burton stayed connected to Puerto Vallarta through his life and even though his second marriage to Taylor abruptly ended when he, a married man, started having an affair with (history repeats) an also married Susan Hunt (ex-wife of the F1 Champion James Hunt), he did return in 1977 to Puerto Vallarta, this time purchasing a beautiful villa, Casa Bursus for his new bride.
+Richard Burton stayed connected to Puerto Vallarta through his life and even though his second marriage to Taylor abruptly ended when he, then a married man, started having an affair with (history repeats) Susan Hunt, that at the time was married (ex-wife of the F1 Champion James Hunt).
+He did return in 1977 to Puerto Vallarta, this time purchasing a beautiful villa, Casa Bursus, for his new bride.

-It has now become the well known Hacienda San Ángel, one of many villas administered by Janice Chatterton who bought it from Susan in 1990 who kept it after her divorce from Burton.
+It has now become the well known Hacienda San Ángel, one of many villas administered by Janice Chatterton who bought it from Susan in 1990, who had kept it after her divorce from Burton.

-Surely Puerto Vallarta is full of memories, its history blends with Richard Burton and Elizabeth Taylor, who decided unconsciously to found a reference for international tourism.
+Surely Puerto Vallarta is full of memories, its history blends with Richard Burton and Elizabeth Taylor, who decided unconsciously to establish a reference for international tourism.

-Strolling the cobblestone streets until you reach Zaragoza st. and find a pink bridge stands on the road and linking two houses, which is actually two parts of the same property, is like going back in time, to a glamorous and romantic era where two stars decided to give free rein to their love.
+If you stroll along the cobblestone streets until you reach Zaragoza St. you'll find a pink bridge standing across the street linking two houses, which are actually two parts of the same property.
+It's like going back in time, to a glamorous and romantic era where two stars decided to give free rein to their love.

-Anyone who has visited Puerto Vallarta and passed by the Kimberley House can boast that visit the love nest of the most famous couple of the twentieth century.
+Anyone who has visited Puerto Vallarta and passed by Kimberley House can boast that they visited the love nest of the most famous couple of the 20th Century.

-The best decision we could take Kevin Costner in his life, was to choose Puerto Vallarta, coincidentally the refuge of Richard Burton, as a destination for their honeymoon, since the flight back was where he had a chance to encounter with the already established actor, who agreed to speak with Costner after finishing the book he was reading.
-As a result of this discussion, the latter was motivated by Burton to pursue his dream of acting.
-Advice that led him to Hollywood.
+The best decision Kevin Costner made in his life, was to choose Puerto Vallarta, coincidentally the refuge of Richard Burton, as a destination for his honeymoon, for on the flight back he had a chance to meet the already well-established actor, who agreed to speak with Costner after finishing the book he was reading.
+The result of this conversation, Kevin was motivated by Burton to pursue an acting career.
+Advice that led him to Hollywood fame.

-Puerto Vallarta was not just an occasional stop in the life of the actor but was also his refuge, his oasis in the desert, the town that offered everything that Richard and Elizabeth needed to live their turbulent, but passionate love.
+Puerto Vallarta was not just an occasional stop in the life of the actor but was also his refuge, his oasis in the desert, the town that offered everything that Richard and Elizabeth needed to live their turbulent, but passionate love and intense life.